-Between August 2020 and March 2021, a pilot program involving four councils will trial the Secondary Dwelling Code.
-The councils involved in the pilot are Greater Bendigo, Murrindindi, Kingston and Moreland councils.
+Between August 2020 and March 2021, a pilot program involving four councils trialled a Secondary Dwelling Code.
+The councils involved in the pilot were Greater Bendigo, Murrindindi, Kingston and Moreland.

-- a maximum floor size of 60 square metres.
+- a maximum floor area of 60 square metres

 - no ability to subdivide.